I know this is a crafting blog, but I do want to categorize my reading summaries somewhere, and I feel like this is the best place to do it.

 chain (ch)

-increase (inc) - 2 sc in same stitch
+increase (inc) - 2 sc in same stitchdecrease (dec) - Use this tutorial, if you are unsure

 Slip Stitch (sl st)